 E - C - A - G - E - D# - C

 String 9 is the only undesired note.
 If you carefully avoid the 9th string, you have a complete 6 string C6th tuning.
-Pretty neat, huh?
-90% of everything played on the C6th is played on the 1st few strings anyway.
+Ninety percent of everything played on the C6th is played on the 1st few strings anyway.
 With the E's lowered, strings 4 through 8 on your E9th pedal steel neck are the same as strings 1 through 5 on a C6th lap steel.
 So I generally leave string 10 alone.
 That way I don't have to worry about the sour note if I hit string 9.
 It works fine for playing Hawaiian.

 In fact, that's the basic premise behind the Universal Tuning, that is, a 12-string hybrid pedal steel guitar that gives you E9th and C6th all in one.
 I started out learning on a D-10, so I have never gone to Universal, but it is intriguing and tempting.